The 2nd country I came to when I ventured out of Europe and started my love Affair with South East Asia.

 It’s coming up to a year and a half since I first came to Vietnam.
 It’s taken longer than intended.
 But I have finally made it back.
 So as I’m sat here in a Cafe in Da nang enjoying the coffee I’ve fantasied about since I left.
 It seemed like the perfect time to look back on something I wrote on one of my many long bus journeys the first time I was here but never ended up posting.

 Sometime in January – 2018 (on a bus between Mui ne & Dalat)

 Some ramblings of my inner thoughts expressed into words and stored on the “notes” app on my iPhone

-A lot of my random thoughts end up here – it’s like a place that I store a written version of the crazy train of thoughts that passes through my mind.
-The thoughts that I attempt to express into words but decide to hold on to and keep to myself for one reason or another…..
-Although these particular words weren’t held back like most, they were momentarily lost due to a technical issue and rediscovered at a later date, at a time when posting them no longer seemed relevant.
+A lot of my random thoughts end up here.
+It’s like a place to store a written version of the crazy train of thoughts that passes through my mind.
+Thoughts that I attempt to express into words.
+But decide to hold on to and keep to myself for one reason or another…..
+Although these particular words weren’t held back like most.
+They were momentarily lost due to a technical issue and rediscovered at a later date.

-I fell in love with Vietnam, and when I returned home for the 1st time for my nephews 1st birthday, I left again with plans to travel to a few other countries and then go back to Vietnam.
-As is usual with me plans changed and I fell in Love with another country and so took a lot longer to make it back.
+I fell in love with Vietnam, and after I returned home for the 1st time for my nephews 1st birthday.
+I left again with plans to travel to a few other countries and then go back to Vietnam.
+As usual my plans changed and I fell in Love with another country.
+So it took a lot longer to make it back.

-When I finally made it on a flight to Vietnam, I felt like I was a very different person than the one who had left Vietnam just over a year earlier.
+When I finally made it on a flight to Vietnam.
+I felt like a very different person than the one who left Vietnam just over a year earlier.
 I’d just experienced a year in which I feel maybe I’d changed more than in any other 1 year period in my 27 years of life.